jonathanklinn/Dota-2-Predicator/README.md

 The dota-2-predictor makes its main event prediction based of the differences between the two competing team’s average in-game statistics.
 The main assumption I am making is that teams that perform well in the pre-tournament stages have a higher chance of winning during the main event.
 These averages are taken from the games they played during the pre-tournament phase.
 The differences are taken in respect to the "Radiant Team" of that game.
 The model predicts whether or not the “Radiant Team” will win based off of the differences in various in game statistics.

+I chose to limit the training and testing data because I believe that the pre-tournament phase games will be the best indicator of performance in the Main Event games.
+Other reasons include the fact that many teams are organized specifically for the World championships so team data prior to June 14th for those teams do not exist.